-We draw attention to Note 1 to the individual and consolidated interim financial information, which describes that the Company and its subsidiaries have reported recurring losses on their operations and accumulated loss in equity amounting to R\$ 831,365 thousand (R\$ 758,862 thousand as at December 31, 2023) in the individual and consolidated statements.
-This situation is mainly due to the fact that the ethanol plant of the subsidiary Bioflex Agroindustrial S.A. is currently in the stage of investments to reach its business capacity of continual operations and, consequently, the recoverability of the investments made in fixed assets and technology (intangible assets).
+We draw attention to Note 1 to the individual and consolidated interim financial information, which describes that the Company and its controlled companies have reported recurring losses on their operations and accumulated loss in equity amounting to R\$ 859,459 thousand (R\$ 758,862 thousand as at December 31, 2023) in the individual and consolidated statements.
+This situation is mainly due to the fact that the ethanol plant of the controlled company Bioflex Agroindustrial S.A. is currently in the stage of investments to reach its business capacity of continual operations and, consequently, the recoverability of the investments made in fixed assets and technology (intangible assets).
+Additionally, the Group has a negative working capital of R\$ 164,833 thousand as at September 30, 2024 and requires funds from shareholders to meet short-term obligations or renegotiate terms with creditors.
 Our conclusion is not qualified in respect of this matter.